Caring for your

-OK, so you have hydraulic disc brakes on your bike…here’s how to keep them noise-free and working correctly.
+OK, you have hydraulic disc brakes on your bike…well done!
+Here’s how to keep them noise-free and working correctly.

-You can improve on this process using a hill, we think Cooper St is perfect for the job.
+You can improve on this process using a hill, gravity is your friend!

-This is not a once-only job though, we say ABC stands for Always Be Conditioning.
+We say ABC stands for Always Be Conditioning.
 As you ride your brakes will get dirty and they’ll get wet, so brake conditioning is part of riding.
-If you use every hill to condition your brakes, you’ll use pads a little faster but your brakes will be more effective and they’ll stay noise-free.
+If you use every downhill to condition your brakes, you’ll use pads a little faster but your brakes will be more effective and they’ll stay noise-free.

 There are two rules with disc brakes on bikes, the first is this: Treat them mean to keep them keen.